Vehicle registration renewal

 - Mail (include a copy of your Vehicle Inspection Report and insurance card in the envelope).

 - Going to any Travis County H-E-B, Fiesta Mart or AAA stores where they will print your sticker on the spot.
+You can renew at these locations providing your sticker isn't expired by more than nine months.
 Be sure to bring the complete Texas Department of Motor Vehicles renewal notice, Vehicle Inspection Report, insurance card and your checkbook.
 (If you cannot find your inspection report, print a duplicate from www.mytxcar.org.)

 - Using a Tax Office-authorized title service company: Fry’s Auto Title, 3005 S. Lamar Blvd. or Auto Title Service of Oak Hill, 5611 West Highway 290 frontage road.
 State law allows these private companies to add a service fee of up to $10 for registration renewal.